TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Concepts/Index.rst

       -  :guilabel:`Site Management` is for the setup of a site.
 Here it is possible to specify the site name, assign domains and select languages.

-      -  Filelist is for viewing and managing files including documents, images and videos.
+      -  :guilabel:`Filelist` is for viewing and managing files including documents, images and videos.

       -  Admin Tools are administrative modules for maintenance and performing